AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

      hundreds or thousands of copies of a class’s virtual table!
      Most compilers following this heuristic give you some way to control virtual table generation manually, but a better solution to this problem is to avoid declaring virtual functions `inline`.
-     As a result, present compilers typically ignore the `inline` directive for virtual functions.
+     Present compilers typically ignore the `inline` directive for virtual functions.

 Virtual tables are half the implementation machinery for virtual functions,